 The CO2 blanket that has enveloped the world constantly threatens to alter and eventually decimate the life sustaining qualities of the climate.
 Effects of climate change are no longer subtle.
 Frequent wildfires, shifting habitat, prolonged heat waves, spread of disease, stronger storms, melting artic ice cap, and raising sea levels are hinting towards the future that we will have to endure (or might not be able to endure after all) if we continue in this path.

 Currently, global daily CO2 emission levels are at 406.47 ppm (parts per million).
 However, the numbers stood at just 300 ppm (parts per million) in 1950.
 And surprisingly, CO2 emissions have never been this high within last 400,000 years.
 Which indicates that rise in our fossil fuel dependency is the primary reason behind this ‘not so slow’ atmosphere poisoning (Two-thirds of total greenhouse gas emissions and 80% of CO2 emissions come from fossil fuel combustion).
 And frankly, the world is trying to change the scenario by adopting solar energy.
-Global PV installations have reached 79 GW in 2017 from 57.8 GW in 2015 (expected to reach 100 GW in 2018), and huge investments in renewable energy (approximately $286 billion in 2016) speaks brazenly of an energy rich future.
+Global PV installations have reached 100 GW in 2018 from 79 GW in 2017 and 57.8 GW in 2015, and huge investments in renewable energy (approximately $286 billion in 2016) speaks brazenly of an energy rich future.

 However, since it is a race against time (because every day of fossil fuel usage is nearing us to the point of no return), we need to add more effort to make climate improvement actions more effective.
 Thus, giving enough time to green energy shift to restore the planet.